DeepLcom/deepl-php/README.md

     See the [API documentation][api-docs-context-param] for more information and example usage.
 -   `glossary`: glossary ID of glossary to use for translation.
+-   `style_id`: specifies a style rule to use with translation, either as a string containing the ID of the style rule, or a `StyleRuleInfo` object.
 -   `model_type`: specifies the type of translation model to use, options are:
     - `'quality_optimized'`: use a translation model that maximizes translation quality, at the cost of response time.
 This option may be unavailable for